◢ Editor-reviewed guide

 Many states offer a lump-sum diversion grant as an alternative to ongoing TANF.
 You receive 1 to 4 months’ worth of cash assistance in a single payment to address a specific crisis (car repair to keep a job, security deposit, medical bill, family emergency).

 If you have a one-time crisis but a stable job, ask the state about diversion before applying for ongoing TANF.
-Texas’s “One-Time TANF” pays $1,000, Florida’s “Up Front Diversion” pays $1,000, and Pennsylvania’s “Diversion” pays up to four months of grant in a lump sum.
+Texas’s “One-Time TANF” pays up to $1,000 (once per 12-month period), Florida’s “Up Front Diversion” pays up to $1,000, and Pennsylvania’s “Diversion” pays a lump sum of up to three times the monthly grant (Family Size Allowance), available once per 12-month period.

 Bottom Line